Straight to content

 Big oil was also the topic of a request by a West African NGO, which reached out when their research into a major national company hit a dead end.
 The researchers knew the company was planning to explore new oil and gas fields but could not work out who its financiers were.
 Using industry reports and subscription databases, we discovered that various European and multilateral financial institutions, in collaboration with powerful local banks, had provided loans to the company.
 These findings energised the NGO’s campaign for more transparency and accountability in the country’s petroleum sector.

-In another example, a local NGO from East Asia asked The Counter to look into claims made by a producer of Liquified Natural Gas (LNG) about its purported successful adoption of new carbon reduction technologies.
+In another example, a local NGO from East Asia asked The Counter to look into claims made by a producer of Liquified Natural Gas about its purported successful adoption of new carbon reduction technologies.
 By investigating the company’s decarbonisation outlook vis-à-vis its historic carbon emissions, we found that far from advancing a low-carbon future, the planned technologies would allow the company to expand gas extraction while claiming to be carbon neutral in its operations.
-The group intends to leverage this information to enhance their advocacy and expose several actors who are involved in the practices of exploitation and dispossession in the name of just transition.
+The group plans to use this information to expose and campaign against this company’s false and harmful decarbonisation plans.

 Investigating supply chains of electric vehicles